haiwera-silk-cd/magento-devdocs/guides/v2.0/config-guide/config/config-create.md

 *  XSD validation schema
 *  A loader

-For example, to introduce an {% glossarytooltip edb42858-1ff8-41f9-80a6-edf0d86d7e10 %}adapter{% endglossarytooltip %} for a new search server that enables extensions to configure how its entities are indexed in that server, create:
+例如， to introduce an {% glossarytooltip edb42858-1ff8-41f9-80a6-edf0d86d7e10 %}adapter{% endglossarytooltip %} for a new search server that enables extensions to configure how its entities are indexed in that server, create:

 *  A loader.
 *  An XSD schema.
 *  Any other classes required for your new type to work.
-*  An appropriately named configuration file.
-For example, `search.xml`.
+*  An appropriately named configuration file. 例如， `search.xml`.
 This file is read and validated against your schema.

    If other modules have a `search.xml` file, they are merged with your file when it loads.